MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 1. A developer commits changes to source code, such as configuration YAML files, which are stored in a git repository.
 The changes are then pushed to a git server.

-2. Flux runs in pod alongside the workload. flux has read-only access to the git repository to make sure that flux is only applying changes as requested by developers.
+2. Flux runs in pod alongside the workload.
+Flux has read-only access to the git repository to make sure that Flux is only applying changes as requested by developers.

 3. Flux recognizes changes in configuration and applies those changes using kubectl commands.